caam37830/homework-0-template/README.md

 | Problem 3 | /5 | /8  | /2  | /15 |
 | Problem 4 |   |  /10 | /5  | /15 |

-To get full points on style, you should use comments to explain what you are doing in your code, and write docstrings for your functions.
+To get full points on style you should use comments to explain what you are doing in your code and write docstrings for your functions.

 ## Autograder